nershman/audacity2.0reaper/README.md

 ----

 - I'm primarily doing this for fun, as I realized both softwares used fairly simple formats to store their data
-- It might be useful for people wanting to switch to Reaper.
-Maybe.
+- Easily transfer old Audacity projects to Reaper.

 How to use